 - Insufferable Genius: In Wolf Brother and Soul Eater, especially.

 - Nephewism: Her mother is evil and on the run, and her father died when she was seven years old, so her uncle Fin-Kedinn took her under his wing.

 - Power Trio: With Torak and Wolf.

-- Sibling Rivalry: With his arrogant older brother Hord.
+- Sibling Rivalry: With her arrogant older brother Hord.

-- Two Guys and a Girl: With Torak and Bale.
+- Two Guys and a Girl: With Torak and Bale in Outcast.

 - Noble Wolf: A pack oriented wolf.
 He is loyal to his pack (wolf or otherwise), mate, children, and friends.